iandennismiller/fmesh/Readme.md

 ## Example configuration

-The following example is for Linux.
-To run on MacOS instead, uncomment that line.
+To configure FMesh, create a file called `.env` based on the example.

 ```ini
 # linux